briandgomez/Study/Security+/General Security Concepts.md

 # Encrypting Data
+- <u>Full-disk</u>: encrypts an entire storage disk, protecting data if the physical device is lost or stolen
+- <u>Partition and Volume</u>: encrypts specific sections of a storage device
+- <u>File, Database, Record</u>: encrypts individual files, databases or records within

 - Its possible to encrypt databases specifically:
     - Encrypting all db information with a symmetric key
     - Encrypting individual columns